J5/fedora-tagger/pre-staging-TODO.md

 - [x] yumdb - so bodhi can slurp down the tags for mashing For this, hit /api/tag/dump
 - [x] notification toggling
-- [ ] force _update from pkgdb and koji.
+- [x] force _update from pkgdb and koji.
 Tagger needs to be made aware of new packages that get introduced.
       There is now a fedoratagger-update-db script which can be run as a cron job.
 - [ ] add support for blacklisted tags.
 - [ ] remove anonymous user from the leaderboard
+- [ ] make sure jenkins tests are passing for completeness' sake.